Free Early Learning and Childcare hours

-Find out more about the help you can get with childcare costs from tax credits or universal credit
+Find out more about the help you can get with childcare costs from Working Tax Credit or Universal Credit.

-Early Learning Grants can help with extra costs when your child starts nursery
+Early Learning Payment can help with extra costs when your child starts nursery.

 Can my two-year-old get the funded hours?